adamchlus/pypwaves/README.md

 ### Deconvolution and Gaussian Decomposition

-This section of the code is still under development but it will essentially be a python implementation of the Gold and Richard-Lucy deconvolution functions form the R package ['Peaks'](https://cran.r-project.org/web/packages/Peaks/Peaks.pdf).
+This section of the code is still under development but it will essentially be a python implementation of the Gold and Richard-Lucy deconvolution functions from the R package ['Peaks'](https://cran.r-project.org/web/packages/Peaks/Peaks.pdf).

 Decomposition of the LiDAR waveform into a series of gaussian curves will be implemented using the Leven-Marquardt nonlinear least squares solver in scipy.